nddpj00/toolshare/README.md

 * As part of the footer, the newsletter form is available to sign-up to on the Home page, the article_list page and the blog_list page.
 * Simple form, taking first name and email with a sign-up button.
 * Given the need for community evolvement and volunteering, I felt it necessary for regular updates for people interested in all things to do with Share Bear.
 * The form with handled within the view it was submitted from.
 The view checks if the email already exists in the Newsletter model and if so then the user is updated with a message.
-Otherwise the data is added to the Newsletter model.
+Otherwise, the data is added to the Newsletter model.
 * If the user is logged in, then the user details are captured too, as this could be useful data for targeted mailing.
 <img align="center" width="200px" height="150px" src="readme_media/app_features/sharebear-readme-appfeatures-newsletter-form.png">